-The Conservancy will remain active in monitoring the development of the Ryan Ranch and playing a constructive role there.
+The Conservancy remains active in monitoring activities on the Ryan Ranch and playing a constructive role there.
 And we will all continue to benefit from the foresight of the people who conserved this land.

 Q: What is The Nature Conservancy’s role with the ranch?

 The Conservancy is the steward of two conservation easements on this property.
 The easements protect the ranch against uncontrolled residential development.

 John and Gloria “Georgie” Morgan and Harry and Margaret Barker donated the first conservation easement in Wyoming in 1974 on about 50 acres of the ranch.
 The second easement on the ranch, donated in 1977 by Harry and Margaret Barker and Peter and Jean Jorgensen, also covers the original 50-acre parcel and protects the remainder of the ranch, consisting of about 170 additional acres.

 As the organization entrusted with holding the conservation easements on the property, the Conservancy has been engaged in reviewing the new ranch owner’s proposed projects, ensuring that the legal terms of the conservation easements are upheld.

 Conservation easements are one of the most powerful, effective tools available for the conservation of private lands.
 Their use has successfully protected millions of acres of wildlife habitat and open space in the United States and in many countries.